syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmCheckBox.md

 ### change
 {:#events:change}

-Event triggers when the checkbox state is changed.
+Event triggers when the CheckBox state is changed.

 <table>
 <tr>